 1. Background Questions

-These questions are designed to assess basic selection criteria.
-For example, if you want to know how focused the candidate would be at their work, you can ask “Do you already have another job?
+These questions are designed to assess essential selection criteria.
+For example, if you want to know how focused the candidate would be at their work, you can ask, “Do you already have another job?
 If so, where are you working and how many hours do you spend on the job?”

 Other questions you can ask: